carlosgruiz-dev/carlosgruiz-dev.github.io/content/bookmarks.md

 * [JavaScript Event KeyCodes](https://github.com/wesbos/keycodes) - A simple webpage that responds to the key pressed and returns the JavaScript 'on-key pressed' keycode.
 * [JavaScript Examples](http://www.quackit.com/javascript/examples/) - This page contains examples of JavaScript tricks that you can use for your own website.
 * [Jawn](https://github.com/typelevel/jawn) - Jawn is for parsing jay-sawn (JSON).
+* [JetBrains Mono](https://github.com/JetBrains/JetBrainsMono) - the free and open-source typeface for developers.
 * [JitPack](https://jitpack.io/) - Easy to use package repository for Git.
 Publish your JVM and Android libraries.
 * [Jupyter on Github](https://github.com/jupyter/jupyter) - Repo for Jupyter.
 * [Jupyter](https://jupyter.org/) - The Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.